Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ```

 > [!NOTE]
 > Reminder: Ensure to replace 'YOUR_MEDIA_SOURCE_URL' with the actual URL of your media source, and "YOUR_MEDIA_MIME_TYPE" with the appropriate MIME type of your media content.
-See [Step 3](https://github.com/Ravnur-Inc/blob/main/docs/ravnur-player-instructions.md#setup).
+See [Setup](/ravnur-player-instructions.md#setup).

 ### Digital Rights Management (DRM) examples